muktapalshikar/getwriting/README.md

 Further documentation is in the PDF file: https://github.com/mgp13/Minimal-Template-for-Journal-Articles/blob/main/getwriting.pdf

+View and copy this project on Overleaf here: https://www.overleaf.com/read/ytjyzbchkhhn

 If you need to reference this template, please use the citation generator in the right side bar or the following BibTex entry:

 ```